n-donati/CanvasMD/README.md

    - Log in to your Canvas account in a web browser
    - Go to Account > Settings > New Access Token
    - Generate a new token and copy it
-   - Run the Canvas CLI tool and use the "Save Token" option in the Settings menu to securely store your token
+   - Run the CanvasMD tool and use the "Save Token" option in the Settings menu to securely store your token

 ### Usage